10 Tips for a Fright-Free, Fun Halloween for Kids on the Autism Spectrum

 A visual schedule is a helpful tool, both in preparation and the day of the event.
-Plan to start early before dark and give it a time limit, such as an hour or less.
+Plan to start early before dark and give it a limit that works for your child, which might be five houses or up to an hour.
 Remember – baby steps!
 It’s probably not the best idea to test out the haunted house on your first run, so go ahead and leave that off the agenda.

 4. Focus on comfort in costumes.

-Costumes choices are tricky, especially for those who are sensitive to fabrics and temperature.
+Costumes choices for kids with autism are tricky, especially for those who are sensitive to fabrics and temperature.
 Involve your child in the process!
 We suggest making a visual board with a few choices in their interests – characters, athletes, animals, trains or something like an “elevator technician” if what gets them excited is a little outside the normal range of costumes.
-Etsy and Amazon are great resources to find simple versions of these costumes, such as a Buzz Lightyear screen-printed t-shirt or cotton iterations of many favorite princess dresses.
+Etsy, Amazon and some incredible small businesses are great resources to find simple versions of these costumes, such as a Chewbacca or Prince Charming t-shirt, or soft cotton iterations of many favorite princess dresses.
 There are also tons of resources on Pinterest for kiddos who may prefer to have a costume made from clothing and household items they already own.
 If your child is comfortable with it, consider adding some glow necklaces and/or a flashlight to the costume.
 Have a backup, too – a Halloween-themed shirt or even regular clothes in case they are not as into it the day of the event.
 Still uncertain about what’s best for your kiddo?
 Here are six autism-friendly costume ideas.

 5. Host a dress rehearsal.

 In addition to talking to your kids in advance, rehearse.
 Suggest they wear the costume around the house a bit to get used to it and so you can see if there are any ‘flaws’ in the design you can fix to alleviate the discomfort (this is great advice for younger kids even if they are not on the spectrum!).
 You can also talk to a couple of your neighbors or family members to role play in advance.
 The practice of walking to a neighbor’s house without going inside – only for the purpose of Halloween – is important.
-It also gives the opportunity to practice saying ‘trick or treat’ and ‘thank you,’ taking one or two pieces, crossing the street after looking both ways and more.
-This practice run can also serve as the “big day” for kids who may be a little hesitant or parents looking for a low-contact option this year.
+It also gives the opportunity to practice saying “trick or treat” and “thank you,” taking one or two pieces, crossing the street after looking both ways and more.
+This practice run can also serve as the “big day” for kids who may be a little hesitant.

 6. Seek out sensory-friendly events.

 Check your community calendars for ‘not-so-scary’ or autism-friendly events in your area.
 Most of these are daytime parties with children’s activities and limited music, sounds and scares.
-Though the number of events are limited for 2020, there are some more private offerings this year.
-Look for socially distanced farm visits and drive-through events, which might prove to be more fun for your kiddo, anyway.
+Some areas offer farm visits and drive-through events, which might prove to be more fun for your kiddo.
 They are a great way to introduce your child to the idea of wearing a costume or Halloween decor as a precursor to trick-or-treating.